urja14kohli/perfero/README.md

 ## License

-This project is proprietary to PERFÉRO.
+This project is proprietary to Perféro.

 ## Contact